 Erechtites hieraciifolia: Edible Pile Driver

-When I go to Greece I always stay a few days in Athens to get used to the time change and visit in-town relatives as opposed to out-of-town relatives.
+When I go to Greece I always stay a few days in Athens to get used to the time change and visit in-town relatives (as opposed to out-of-town relatives.)
 I stay at the same little hotel — the Art Gallery Pension — on Erekthion Street.
 It’s a few hundred feet due south of the Acropolis and the Erechtheon, a shrine also atop the Acropolis (or Acropoli as the Greeks say.)
-I also stay there a month or so later when I am ready to leave, to enjoy the Plaka night life after I’ve adjusted to the time change, and visit relatives again.
+I also stay at the same pension a month or so later when I am ready to leave, to enjoy the Plaka night life after I’ve adjusted to the time change and to visit in-town relatives again.
 So when I see Fireweed (Erechtites hieraciifolia) though half a world away I am reminded that even after some two and a half millennia the language of the past is still with us, particuarly with Greek in botany.
 More on that later.

 Merritt Lyndon Fernald, of Gray’s Manual of Botany and also co-author of Edible Wild Plants of Eastern North America, wrote twenty years after the above study: “There is no reason, except the odor, that prevents us from using it.“ Dick Deuerling, author of Florida’s Incredible Wild Edibles, told me personally he only ate tasty wild foods and that did not include the E. hieracifolia, though he included it in his book.
 Dr. James A. Duke author of the Handbook of Edible Weeds and a second book, Medicinal Plants, said he could not improve on the comments of Troy Peterson, author of A Field Guide to Edible Wild Plants who said of the E. hieraciifolia: “The strong flavor suggests this is an acquired taste.”
 Duke recommends we don’t eat it.